-- Pre- enrolment fee payment has been credited on University account (this usually takes at least 4 week days).
+Pre-enrolment fee payment has been credited to University account (this usually takes at least 4 weekdays).
 This payment must be done through the payment form, printable after having completed the application (MAV);

-All these documents should be delivered by mail, through recorded delivery letter with advice of delivery to the person concerned to: Università IULM, Segreteria Studenti, Ufficio Master – Via Carlo Bo, 1– 20143, Milano.
+All these documents should be delivered by mail, through the recorded delivery letter with advice of delivery to the person concerned to Università IULM, Segreteria Studenti, Ufficio Master – Via Carlo Bo, 1– 20143, Milano.

 Application tax €100,00 (cut of from I enrollment fee)